kki32/myCashier/README.md

 6 Create notif for when the product is about to expire 7 Make log more useful
 8 Make stock in more useful
+9 Change UI for total to be more clear
+10 Remove cold water
+11 Change stock In UI to be less noticable